learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

 ---

-- Knowing this, we can setup our server to anticipate a JWT sent along in request headers:
+- Knowing this, we can set up our server to anticipate a JWT sent along in request headers:

 ```ruby
 class ApplicationController < ActionController::API